thaddavis/crewai_and_agentops_script/video_script/2/8_running_the_customized_crew.md

 ## Run the crew again

+- Let's now try running the crew again...

-- Notice how, CrewAI allows us to pass dynamic values to our agents when we run them
+- Before we do that though, let's take a look at the `main.py` file and notice how CrewAI allows us to pass dynamic values to our agents when we run them

-- For example instead of hard-coding all the requirements of our song in our config.
-We could make some aspects of them dynamic by inserting placeholders...
+- For example instead of hard-coding all the requirements of our song in our config we could make some aspects of them dynamic by inserting placeholders...

 - For example, let's say we wanted to customize the genre...

-- We could place a placeholder in our config like so { genre } and CrewAI's framework will replace them with the values provided at kickoff
+- We could put a placeholder in our config like so { genre } and CrewAI's framework will replace them with the values provided at kickoff

 For example we could do something like this...